 Applications of Bevel Gears

-- In marine application, energy sector, cement units, locomotive, steel sector, defense sector, etc, bevel gears are mostly used.
+- In marine applications, the energy sector, cement units, locomotive, steel sector, defense sector, etc, bevel gears are mostly used.

 - When the speed and load both are small the transmission of power and motion between the two shafts are conducted by bevel gears.